-Each student will be involved in the development and completion of a quantitative research project, a qualitative research experience, a comprehensive literature review, or a community-based agency experience.
+Each student will be involved in the development and completion a quantitative research project, a qualitative research experience, a comprehensive literature review, or a community-based agency experience.
 The focus of this course is to provide students with an opportunity to explore and expand their individual interests within the field of psychology under the direct supervision of a member of the psychology faculty.
-A research proposal may be required prior to receiving professor's consent.
-This course can be repeated for a maximum of six credit hours.
-Fall and winter terms.
+A research proposal may be repeated for a maximum of six credit hours.
+Consent of instructor.